Risk management is part of strategic management

 Risk management process in the organisation

 Risk management in companies and organizations focuses on the identification, analysis and subsequent mitigation of risks.
-Risk management is continuing process based on the principle of continuous improvement.
-It means four basic phases of risk management:
+Risk management is a continuing process based on the principle of continuous improvement.
+There are four basic phases of risk management:

 - Risk identification - identifying and searching for risks related to the organization's activities

-- Action setting - taking effective and controllable actions (CAPA) to eliminate or mitigate risks
+- Mitigation and countermeasures - decide mitigation strategy and taking effective and controllable countermeasures and actions (CAPA)

 In order to deal with all of these risk management activities and processes, you need to have a place where you can store and share this information.
 You can conveniently perform all of these risk management steps in Aptien.
 It allows you to

 - Develop a risk catalog (list) where you describe each individual risk using a risk card with impacts, likelihood and other context

 - Create a risk matrix that allows you to prioritize risks

-- Creating measures, corrective and preventive actions and managing work on them, which will allow continuous assessment
+- Create measures, corrective and preventive actions and manage work on them, which will allow continuous assessment

 How to create a risk catalog